tomlurge/visionion/README.md

 The timespan for import data is always 1 hour.
-During aggregation, described below, we will derive larger timespans to improve performance for  visualizations over large periods of time.
+During aggregation, described below, we will derive larger timespans to improve performance for  visualizations over larger periods of time.

 There's a big difference between client data and relay data that isn't immediatly obvious from the schema.
 Client data is - unlike all relay and bridge data - never collected at the client nodes themselves because that could compromise anonymity.